ipfs-inactive/blog/src/21-go-ipfs-0-4-4-released/index.md

 Pinning is a means of persisting data in your IPFS repo after adding or fetching it.
 It'll prevent objects from getting removed by garbage collection or other methods of cleaning up the IPFS repo.
-There are three ways how an object can be pinned:
+There are three ways an object can be pinned:

 - **Direct:** Only this object is pinned.
-It's children aren't pinned.
+Its children aren't pinned.
 - **Recursive:** This object and all its children are pinned.
   If the recursive pin is removed, the children aren't pinned any longer either.
 - **Indirect:** This object is pinned because one of its parents is pinned.